 “Just please, help me.
 You roll the mountain and I’ll take the pants off.
-The first sign of bare ass, and you’re relieved!”
-Taylor accepts the terms and helps me get Christian out of his pants.
+At the first sign of bare ass, you’re relieved!”
+Taylor begrudgingly accepts the terms and helps me get Christian out of his pants.
 No bare ass, thank God.
 Black boxer briefs.
 Sexy black Hugo Boss boxer briefs.

 Damn, get it together, Steele.
 The man is nearly comatose!

 Taylor helps me to get his other clothes off the bed and put him under the duvet.
 He didn’t even grunt while we were rolling him around and taking his clothes off.

 “Dr. Grey will be here shortly.
 She’s pretty convinced that he most likely needs sleep and fluids, but we may need to get him to the hospital so that they can put him on an IV to rehydrate him.
 She’ll assess when she gets here,” Gail explains when she returns to the bedroom.

 “I need water-based soup,” I tell Gail.